hashicorp/terraform-provider-aws/website/docs/r/kms_ciphertext.html.markdown

 ---
 layout: "aws"
 page_title: "AWS: aws_kms_ciphertext"
-sidebar_current: "docs-aws-datasource-kms-ciphertext"
+sidebar_current: "docs-aws-resource-kms-ciphertext"
 description: |-
     Provides ciphertext encrypted using a KMS key
 ---

 # aws\_kms\_ciphertext

-The KMS ciphertext data source allows you to encrypt plaintext into ciphertext by using an AWS KMS customer master key.
+The KMS ciphertext resource allows you to encrypt plaintext into ciphertext by using an AWS KMS customer master key.

 ~> **Note:** All arguments including the plaintext be stored in the raw state as plain-text.